MLK Day of Service

 Dr. Martin Luther King, Jr.

-Join more than 300 volunteers from Belmont, Lipscomb and Tennessee State University, as well as other area colleges and universities in helping to alleviate hunger in Middle TN through sorting food at Second Harvest Food Bank, preparing the community for fire safety by distributing informational door hangers through the Red Cross, and preparing boxes of food and cleaning supplies for disaster victims at Feed the Children.
+Join more than 300 volunteers from Belmont, Fisk, Lipscomb, Tennessee State University, Trevecca and Vanderbilt, as well as other area colleges and universities around the nation and throughout the world in helping to alleviate hunger in Middle TN through sorting food at Second Harvest Food Bank and Feed the Children, and sort medical supplies at Project C.U.R.E.

-We'll gather at the historic Jerfferson St. campus of Mt.
-Zion Baptist Church for fellowship and a kick-off rally before dividing into groups and going to the service projects.
-We'll assemble togehter again afterwards for a time of reflection and celebration.
+We'll gather at Kean Hall on the TSU campus for fellowship orientation, and a kick-off rally before dividing into groups and going to the service projects.
+We'll assemble together again afterwards for a time of reflection and celebration.

 This MLK Day of Service project is funded in part by the Corporation for National and Community Service, the federal agency that strengthens communities through service.